• Skip to primary navigation

 On a Costa Rica coffee tour, you will see what the coffee plant looks like, the coffee cherries, how they pick and peel them to get the bean, how they separate the quality of beans and how that cherry turns into what we know as coffee we buy in the supermarket.

-And of course – you get to try delicious coffee and sample different coffee products!
+And of course – you get to try delicious coffee!

 Costa Rica coffee tour - Turrialba coffee tour